 I love our story.
 We met on a outreach and fell in love with each other.
 We decided to stay friends for the six months Dawid was still at varsity and started dating when he left to go and work in East London.
 Dawid told me we would be married the day we started dating.
-We had a long distance 1 year and a half and got married the December, two years after we started dating.
+We had a long-distance relationship for a year and a half and got married the December, two years after we started dating.

 What were the highlights of your wedding day?

 It was special to break away from all the excitement for the couple shoot.
 We could just relax and chat about the ceremony!
 And off course the flashmob in Dawid’s speech.

 Any advice for brides-to-be?

 Please share the planning and the preparation with as many friends and family as you can!
 People love being involved in such a personal day and its a great blessing to have all the helping hands!
 I would also recommend having a videographer of any sort, we love watching our wedding video.

 Did anything unexpected happen?